sonatype-nexus-community/auditjs/README.md

 Audit installed packages and their dependencies to identify known vulnerabilities.

+**On windows execute using `auditjs-win`.** This is required for now due to some Linux-specific code which mitigates some odd Debian/Ubuntu specific edge cases.

 Execute from inside a node project (above the node_modules directory) to audit the dependencies.